 Most of your surrogacy medical process will be completed by a surrogacy clinic, which is also known as a fertility clinic.
-This medical professional works with intended parents completing all kinds of assisted reproductive technology methods, including surrogacy, in vitro fertilization, gamete donation and more.
-In short, surrogacy clinics exist to help intended parents realize their dream of a biological child, however they achieve it.
+Surrogate clinics exist to help intended parents realize their dream of a biological child, however they achieve it.

-In most surrogacies, the surrogacy clinic will complete these steps:
+In most surrogacies, surrogate clinics will complete certain steps:

-- Pre-surrogacy medical screening: Before you can undergo any medical process as a surrogate, you will need to be cleared by a medical professional.
-This professional will run some tests to ensure that you are physically capable of undergoing the medical process of surrogacy and carrying a child for someone else.
-Pre-screening typically involves blood tests, saline sonograms and more.
+Before you can undergo any medical process as a surrogate, you will need to be cleared by a medical professional.
+They will run some tests to ensure that you are physically capable of undergoing the medical process of surrogacy and carrying a child for someone else.
+Pre-screening typically involves:

 If the intended parents that you match with have not yet undergone the same kind of medical screening to create their embryos, they will also need to be tested by a surrogacy clinic.
 In most cases, however, intended parents have already been screened and created their embryos for transfer when you are matched with them.

-Remember, each surrogacy process is unique, and what services a surrogacy clinic will suggest and offer for your journey may vary from the steps outlined above.
-You and your intended parents will need to speak with your surrogacy clinic from the beginning of your surrogacy journey to determine what your personal medical process may look like.
+Each surrogacy process is unique, and what services a surrogacy clinic suggests and offers for your journey may vary from the steps outlined above.
+You and your intended parents will need to speak with your surrogate clinic from the beginning of your surrogacy journey to determine what your personal medical process may look like.

-As mentioned, in most cases, the intended parents that you are matched with will already have a fertility clinic selected for their embryo transfer process.
+In most cases, the intended parents you are matched with will already have a fertility clinic selected for their embryo transfer process.
 If they don’t, there are two paths you can take to find a surrogacy clinic that works for you and your intended parents:

-Keep in mind: Often, the surrogacy clinic that you will end up using will depend upon the location of the intended parents, as they will utilize a local clinic to complete the gamete harvesting and IVF process.
+Often, the surrogacy clinic that you choose to work with will depend upon the location of the intended parents, as they will utilize a local clinic to complete the gamete harvesting and IVF process.
 Any travel costs you incur while traveling to their chosen surrogacy clinic will be covered by the intended parents.

-If you and your intended parents need more assistance locating a surrogacy clinic, it may be a good idea to contact a local surrogacy agency for suggestions and referrals.
+If you and your intended parents need more assistance locating surrogate clinics, it may be a good idea to contact a local surrogacy agency for suggestions and referrals.